Multi-node Acceleration for Large-scale GCNs

-\textbf{Workloads.} We implement three well-known GCNs in MultiGCN, namely GCN~\cite{1stChebNet}, GINConv (GIN)~\cite{GINConv}, and GraphSage (SAG)~\cite{GraphSage}.
+\textbf{Workloads.} We implement three well-known GCNs in MultiGCN, namely GCN~\cite{1stChebNet}, GINConv (GIN)~\cite{GINConv}, and GraphSAGE (SAG)~\cite{GraphSage}.
 Due to the long simulation time on large-scale graphs, we simulate only the first layer of these models.
 Since runtime characteristics of GCNs are input-dependent, we use several real-world and synthetic graphs as inputs to each GCN model, as shown in Table~\ref{tab:dataset_spec}.
-Topology size of graph denotes the total size of edges, calculated as $|E|*4$ Bytes.
-Feature size of graph denotes the total size of feature vectors, calculated as $|V|*|h^0|*4$ Bytes.
+Topology size of graph refers to the total size of edges, $|E|*4$ Bytes.
+Feature size of graph refers to the total size of feature vectors, $|V|*|h^0|*4$ Bytes.